How to become a butcher

 Career tips

-Any experience you have working with the public, food or handling cash would be useful for this career.
+Any experience you have of working in retail, customer service, food preparation or catering will be useful for this career.

 Professional and industry bodies

-You could join the Institute of Meat or the National Craft Butchers.
+You could join the Institute of Meat or the National Craft Butchers for professional development and training.

 Further information